-One particular hurdle in replacing a Tier 3 or older engine to a Tier 4 was engine compartment space.
-With the incorporation of more advanced pretreatment and exhaust after treatment systems the required engine footprint has grown dramatically.
-The additional exhaust sensory components alone consumed any available compartment space.
+One particular hurdle in replacing a Tier 3 or older engine to a Tier 4 is engine compartment space.
+With the incorporation of more advanced pretreatment and exhaust after treatment systems, the required engine footprint has grown dramatically.
+The additional exhaust sensory components alone can consume all available compartment space.

-Cummins Engine with a new 333 HP, QSL9P Tier 4 Final compliant system.
-We worked very close with the Cummins Engineers before and after the installation.
-The space available is very limited on this model of crane.
-It is very time consuming to fit all the components to have it look and operate correctly.
+The second and most recent project, anticipated to be completed in July 2016, is the “Power UP” of a Manitowoc 888 crawler crane, replacing an original M11-C Cummins Engine with a new 333 HP, QSL9P Tier 4 Final compliant system.
+WHECO worked very close with the Cummins Engineers before and after the installation.
+The space available on this model of crane is very limited, and it is very time consuming to fit all the components to have it look and operate correctly.

 Both “Power Up” projects above were required to be CARB Compliant to continue to work in the State of California.
 WHECO is likely the only organization offering Tier 4 Final re-powers to the Manitowoc 888 Cranes.